CPK Insurance

 Liquor Liability Insurance in Ohio

 If you serve, sell, or distribute alcohol in Columbus, Cleveland, Cincinnati, Toledo, or Akron, liquor liability insurance in Ohio is often part of the conversation long before opening night.
 Ohio has 520 active insurers competing in the market, but the right policy still depends on your operation, your liquor license status, and how much alcohol-related exposure your business creates.
 That matters in a state with 286,400 businesses, a strong accommodation and food services sector, and a risk environment shaped by severe storms, winter weather, and busy nightlife corridors.
-A claim tied to intoxication, overserving, or a dram shop allegation can bring defense costs, settlements, and judgments into play, so owners usually want to know what the policy includes, what it costs per month, and what documentation carriers ask for.
+A claim tied to intoxication, overserving, or a dram shop allegation can bring defense costs, settlements, and judgments into play, so owners usually want to know what the policy includes, what it costs, and what documentation carriers ask for.
 This guide breaks down liquor liability insurance coverage in Ohio, how Ohio Department of Insurance oversight affects the buying process, and what to look for before you request a liquor liability insurance quote in Ohio.

 What Liquor Liability Insurance Covers